Justin Welby: Resignation

 In a statement, the Church of England's second-most senior bishop, Stephen Cottrell (archbishop of York), said that Welby's resignation was the "right and honourable thing to do".
 Echoing those remarks, other bishops thanked Welby for his "ministry, mission and leadership" while acknowledging the seriousness of the Church's safeguarding failings.
 The Prime Minister, Sir Keir Starmer, who had earlier publicly refused to support Welby, said that he "respects the decision".

 Welby's resignation was followed by calls for other senior clergy involved in the Smyth cover-up to stand down.
 The bishop of Birkenhead, Julie Conalty, reiterated that Welby had "done the right thing", but stressed that his resignation alone was "not going to solve the problem" of safeguarding failures in the Church.

 The UK Minister for Health and Social Care, Wes Streeting, speaking "as an Anglican, not as a Government minister", agreed that Welby should resign but church leaders should not think "one head rolling solves the problem".
 Streeting added that there are "deep and fundamental issues of not just practice, but [of the] culture on safeguarding, that need to be taken seriously".

 Welby's final speech in the House of Lords on 5 December 2024 was criticised as he appeared to make light of the circumstances of his resignation.
 The bishop of Newcastle, Helen-Ann Hartley, said his tone was "unwise to say the least".
 Welby apologised the next day, and later said that he was "profoundly ashamed" of the speech.

 Welby completed official duties on 6 January 2025 (his 69th birthday).
-Until a successor is named, the functions of the archbishop have been delegated to Stephen Cottrell, archbishop of York, to Sarah Mullally, bishop of London, and to Rose Hudson-Wilkin, bishop of Dover.
+Until the confirmation of election of Dame Sarah Mullally as his successor on 28 January 2026, the functions of the archbishop were delegated to Stephen Cottrell, archbishop of York, to Mullally, then-bishop of London, and to Rose Hudson-Wilkin, bishop of Dover.
 Welby's resignation became official at midnight on 7 January 2025, as declared by the King-in-Council on 18 December.